wenealves10/wenealves10/README.md

 <h3 align="center"> 👨🏻‍💻 About Me </h3>

-<p align="center">Lover of the best web and mobile development technologies.
+<p align="center">Lover of the best web and mobile development technologies.</p>
-Passionate about programming.</p>
+<p align="center">Passionate about programming.</p>

-<p align="center">"Nothing in this world beats good old persistence.
+<p align="justify">"Nothing in this world beats good old persistence.
 Talent does not.
 Nothing is more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses are practically a cliché.
 Education does not exceed.
 The world is full of fools. educated.
 Persistence and determination alone are powerful."</p>

 - 🔭 &nbsp; I’m currently learning React Native Application Development
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.